labgo/expygo/cli/passdrill/README.md

 * memorize the passphrase;
 * learn to type it fase;

-`passdrill` lets you practice type a long passphrase in a *safe* environment: your local console.
+`passdrill` lets you practice typing a long passphrase in a *safe* environment: your local console.

+This repository contains the same program implemented in Python 3 and Go.

+> **WARNING**: On MacOS, `passdrill.py` only supports ASCII passphrases.
+GNU/Linux and Windows not yet tested.

 ## Demo

 First, run `passdrill -s` to save the hash of a passphrase you want to practice.
 The passphrase itself is not saved, only its SHA-512 hash.

-  **NOTE**: Before saving, `passdrill -s` will display the passphrase on your console so that you can confirm that you've typed it correctly.
+>  **NOTE**: Before saving, `passdrill -s` will display the passphrase on your console so that you can confirm that you've typed it correctly.
 It will never be shown while you practice.

+Sample initial session:

 ```
 $ ./passdrill -s